Security Program Dashboarding

-Generate Initial Security Program Dashboard
+Generate an Initial Security Program Dashboard

-Tips to Generate your Security Program Dashboard
+Tips to Build a Security Program Dashboard

-- Present information so it supports making informed business decisions.
+- Present information in a way that supports making informed business decisions.

 Tip #3: Everything you present in this dashboard should be presented in a way that evokes a decision.
-I like to draft the decision questions I want to be answered before the meeting, then review the completed dashboard to see if it has the information to help me answer that question.
+I like to draft the decision questions I want to be answered before the meeting, and then review the completed dashboard to see if it has the information to help me answer that question.

 Remember, we understand that there might be questions and we are here to support you along the way!